Custom audio device

 Switch back to the speaker from a custom audio sink

-To switch back to the speaker from a custom audio sink, call setAudioSink() of PlanetKitCall or PlanetKitConference with the DefaultSpeakerAudioSink instance as an argument, and call stopUserAcousticEchoCancellerReference() of the call session class to stop using the application AEC reference.
+To switch back to the speaker from a custom audio sink, call clearCustomAudioSink() of PlanetKitCall or PlanetKitConference, stop the custom audio sink, and then call stopUserAcousticEchoCancellerReference() of the call session class to stop using the application AEC reference.

 // For 1-to-1 call